Assisting Students at Risk

 The mission of the Assisting Students at Risk (ASR) Initiative is to provide a central place for faculty, staff and students to communicate concerns when the well-being of a student or the safety of the campus community is an issue and to provide information and education to the campus community about risk issues and resources.

-The Office of the Vice President for Student Affairs and Campus Life has been identified as the central repository of all information.
-The Associate Vice President of Student Affairs and Campus Life or his designee will conduct an investigation and determine when other intervention team members should be called.
+The Office of the Case Manager has been identified as the central repository of all information.
+The Case Manager will conduct an investigation and determine when other intervention team members should be called.
 Appropriate interventions will be decided on a case-by-case basis.

 The goals of the ASR focus on timely identification and intervention for students and read as follows:

 - identify students-at-risk because of behavioral problems (psychological, personal/interpersonal)

 - decrease the likelihood of personal and community crisis situations